kotynskm/node-project/README.md

 #### Features

-Tea routes are implemented to display info about teas in the database, or info about an individual tea by ID.
-User routes are implemented to display info, create, update, and delete users.
-Views are implemented using pug templating language.
+- Tea routes/controllers are implemented to display info about teas in the database, or info about an individual tea by ID.
+- User routes/controllers are implemented to display info, create, update, and delete users.
+- Views are implemented using pug templating language.
+- User authentication is handled using jwt tokens and password encryption with bcrypt.